danielburrell/steam4j/README.md

 ##Performance Highlights
  - Deserialize a full backpack containing 2000 items in under *700 nanoseconds*.
  - Over 1420 full size backpacks per second per thread.

+ ##Legal
+ Steam4j and solong.co.uk are unaffiliated with steampowered.com.
+Any trademarks such as Team Fortress 2, Steam, Valve are copyright of their respective owners.